Reykjadalsá, the hot river

 Description of the walk

-(S/E) Go to the northern end of the car park to find a sign with a map of the area and information on the geology, fauna and flora.
+(S/E) Head to the northern end of the car park to find a sign with a map of the area and information on the geology, flora and fauna.
 Then continue northwards.

-(1) Cross the river on the wooden footbridge, pass to the right of a sheep sorting enclosure and take the wide, steeply sloping path.
+(1) Cross the river via the wooden footbridge, pass to the right of a sheep sorting pen, then take the wide, steeply sloping path.

-(2) In the right-hand bend, a few metres to your left, a first "marmite" of bubbling mud(a) with abundant sulphurous vapours is worth a detour (be careful, especially with children).
+(2) At the right-hand bend, a few metres to your left, a first “marmite” of bubbling mud(a) with abundant sulphurous vapours is worth a detour (take care, especially with children).

-Continue climbing.
-The slope is steep and the stony path slows you down.
-Take a break to turn around and enjoy the magnificent view of the town and the ocean to the south.
+Continue the climb; the slope is steep and the stony path slows you down.
+Take a break to turn round and admire the magnificent view towards the town and the ocean to the south.

-The slope levels out and the path becomes narrower.
-A balcony-like section offers a remarkable view.
+The slope levels out and the path narrows.
+A balcony-like section offers the chance to enjoy a remarkable view.

-(3) Below on the left, admire the canyon and waterfalls of Djúpagil, into which the Reykjadalsá river flows(b).
-Further west, at the bottom of a valley, you can see abundant fumaroles(c).
+(3) Below on the left, admire the Djúpagil canyon and waterfalls into which the Reykjadalsá flows(b); further west, at the bottom of a valley, you can see abundant fumaroles(c).

-A few hundred metres further on, on a kind of plateau, the terrain is greener and the river winds through the meadow.
+A few hundred metres further on, on a sort of plateau, the terrain is greener and the river winds through the meadow.

-(4).
-Take the footbridge on the left.
-A sign indicates that you can swim in the river 700 metres further on.
+(4) Take the footbridge on the left.
+A sign indicates that you can swim in the river 700 metres ahead.

-The geothermal activity becomes increasingly frequent and intense, with pools of various colours, fumaroles, mud holes and bubbling water.
+Geothermal features are becoming increasingly numerous and intense: pools of various colours, fumaroles, mud holes and bubbling water.

-(5) A little further on, a dense, humid, warm, sulphurous cloud covers the path.
-Just look at the ground and watch where you put your feet.
-After this breathless passage, a short descent leads to a place called Klambragil, on the right bank of the river, towards a wooden footbridge.
+(5) A little further on, a dense, damp, warm, sulphurous cloud hangs over the path.
+You just need to watch your step and watch where you put your feet.
+After this stretch where you have to hold your breath, a short descent leads to a place called Klambragil, on the right bank of the river towards a wooden footbridge.
 The water temperature here is around 35°C.

 On each bank, the path is covered with wooden duckboards and steps make it easy to get down into the shallow river.
-A few basic screens provide privacy for changing.
+A few rudimentary screens provide privacy for changing.

-The water temperature averages 38°C, depending on the season, and increases as you move upstream.
+The water temperature, averaging 38°C, depends on the season and increases as you head upstream.

-(7) The trail quickly leads to the centre of the Ölkelduhnúkur loop, which is about 3 km long.
-Choose the direction you want to go.
-You will see numerous solfataras(e) and other geothermal features.
+(7) The path soon leads to the junction of the Ölkelduhnúkur circular loop, which is about 3 km long; choose whichever direction you prefer.
+You will see numerous solfatara(e) and other geothermal features.

 Then return to the Klambragil footbridge.

-(4) The Reykjadalsá river on your right flows into the Djúpagil canyon and its waterfalls.
-Continue along the same path you took on the way there, this time enjoying the view to the south.
-As you approach the car park, notice the streams with their striking colours (S/E).
+(4) The Reykjadalsá on your right flows towards the Djúpagil canyon and its waterfalls.
+Continue along the path you took on the way there, this time enjoying the view to the south.
+As you approach the car park, note the streams with their striking colours (S/E).

 Waypoints